Teodolinda Rosa Rodrigues Coelho

 Teodolinda Rosa Rodrigues Coelho (born August 2, 1959) is the Angolan ambassador to Japan, and was previously the Angolan ambassador to Austria and the United Nations in Vienna.

+Education

 She earned a law degree from Agostinho Neto University in Luanda (1989) and graduated from the United Nations Institute for Training and Research in Diplomatic Practice and Negotiation, New York (2004).